Project

 Actions #10

-Updated by lm at almost 9 years ago
+Updated by lm at over 9 years ago

 I almost disagree with leaving the copy constructor but creating copies that don't act the same as the original.
 I agree that disabling copy might be heavy-handed, but I guess a note in the docs explaining the behaviour would perhaps be as good as we can expect.
 Thanks!